adventures-in/openapi_parser_builder/README.md

 ### add extra '/' to /| separator

 When the markdown is converted to html, the /| separator (used to indicate union types) becomes just '|' nd is thus indistinguidable from the table separator in the markdown ('|' in markdown which also becomes '|' in the html).

+### add spaces to more tables

+- 'summary' member of Path Item Object
+- 'securitySchemes' member of Components Object